Blasty1/ANN-and-Deep-Learning/README.md

 Tasks:
 - Part 3.1
-    - 3.1.1 Classification of linearly non-separable data
+    - 3.1.1 Classification of linearly non-separable data  #bruno
         - Generate dataset
         - Try different hidden nodes
         - Sampling data to have a training dataset and a validation dataset
             -  Try different configurations and answer the 4 answers
             -  at least 3 cases for the number of hidden nodes
     - 3.1.2 Non-mandatory task ( skip for now )
-    - 3.1.3 Function Approximation
+    - 3.1.3 Function Approximation zuzanna and fatima
         - Generate the input and output datapoints for the function
         - Train the perceptron network
             - Show the progress by visualising the output of the netwrok across the training patterns